Get a full analysis of the Aintree 2004 Grand National won by Amberleigh House at an SP of 16/1.

 |11.
 Davids Lad||12-1||Timmy Murphy||A J Martin|

-An amazing twenty seven years after the last of Red Rum’s three triumphs in the race, Ginger McCain was finally back in the hallowed winner’s enclose at Aintree to greet the Grand National hero.
-This time, that hero was AMBERLEIGH HOUSE who improved on his third last season to land the spoils on his third start in the race.
-He has also been runner-up twice in the Becher Chase and is fast becoming as reliable a carriage over these obstacles as the great Rummy once was.
+An amazing 27 years after the last of Red Rum’s three triumphs, Ginger McCain was back in the winner’s enclose to greet the Grand National hero.
+The 2004 Grand National hero was AMBERLEIGH HOUSE who landed the spoils on his third start in the race.
+He had been runner-up twice in the Becher Chase and was fast becoming as reliable as the great Rummy once was.

-This was also a triumph for jockeyship as the winner was hampered badly early on, and again at Bechers on the first circuit, with the result that, from an early stage, he was much further back than his connections would have liked.
+The 2004 Grand National was also a triumph for jockeyship.
+The winner was hampered early on, and again at Bechers on the first circuit.
+He was much further back than his connections would have liked.
 However, Graham Lee was patience personified and he gradually crept back into the contest.
-Although he still had plenty to do going to four out, he stayed on strongly from that point before eventually taking it up with 100 yards left to run.
+He still had plenty to do, he stayed on from that point before taking it up with 100 yards left.

-The horse that beat Amberleigh House in this season’s Becher Chase, Clan Royal, was second here.
-Crucially, his rider, Liam Cooper, lost his whip when the horse made a bad mistake at the 26th fence and so he had nothing with which to correct his mount when he veered left on the punishing run in.
-That bit of bad luck may have cost him the race, and he was doubly unlucky as the 26th and the last fence were the only two obstacles he made mistakes at.
+The horse that beat Amberleigh House in this season’s Becher Chase, Clan Royal, was second in the 2004 Grand National.
+Crucially, his rider, Liam Cooper, lost his whip when the horse made a bad mistake at the 26th fence.
+He had nothing with which to correct his mount when he veered left on the punishing run in.
+That bit of bad luck may have cost him the race.
+He was doubly unlucky as the 26th and the last fence were the only two obstacles he made mistakes at.
 His jumping was otherwise exemplary and he deserves to win this great race based on his marvellous record over this unique course.

 Lord Atterbury was third.
 He was prominent throughout, but a series of minor errors may have taken their toll on the run to the line.
 He did, though, put a shocking effort at Cheltenham last time out well and truly behind him here.